-We have recently refreshed our incident response model assumptions looking at 10 years of historic data.
 This analysis shows that we need to strive to have a minimum of 14 fire engines available across the county at any one time.
 This is based on us being able to respond to two incidents at the same time, both requiring six fire engines, with two fire engines being available elsewhere for resilience.
-We know this is not sustainable though in periods of high demand, which is why we are able to increase our resourcing to meet additional demand during these periods.
+We know this is not sustainable though in periods of high demand, which is why we will always aim to have as many fire engines available as we can.

-In terms of location, mapping five years of historic incident data (most serious incidents - primary fires, RTCs and special services) has shown us which of our on-call fire engines we need to have available around the clock to best meet our response standards (these are in addition to the four wholetime and three daycrewed stations which are crewed by wholetime firefighters).
+In terms of location, mapping five years of historic incident data (most serious incidents - primary fires, RTCs and special services) has shown us which of our on-call fire engines we need to have available around the clock to best meet our response standards (these are in addition to the four wholetime and three day-crewed stations which are crewed by wholetime firefighters).

-We have called these strategic on-call IRMP stations and they are:
+We have called these on-call strategic IRMP stations and they are: